Tariq-Mehmood-Malik/Docker/docker-compose.md

 `services`: defines the services that we need to run

-`app`: is a custom name for one of your containers
+`app`: is a custom name for one of our service

 `image`: the image which we have to pull.
 Here we are using node:latest and mongo.

-`container_name`: is the name for each container
+`container_name`: is the name for each container, if not defined will take service name

 `restart`: starts/restarts a service container

-`ports`: defines the custom port to run the container
+`ports`: defines the custom ports to run the container

 `working_dir` is the current working directory for the service container